svicente99/Machine_Learning/PA_MachLearn.md

 #### Model Fitting

-We initially use 'decision tree' technique to fit a model in these data.
+We initially use **Decision Tree** technique to fit a model in these data.
 Here are the results obtained to this adjusted model and its tree plotting.

 ```